Germany: CIEE, Berlin

-The academic program is supplemented with a week-long excursion to two other European cities to increase the students' understanding of Berlin within its broader European context.
+The academic program is supplemented with an excursion to another German city to increase the students' understanding of Berlin within its broader national context.
 Trips may vary from semester to semester.
-This trip is supplemented by shorter more local excursions to sites that the average tourist may not have access to visiting.
-There is also a two-day, one-night excursion to another city within Germany.
+This trip is supplemented by local excursions to sites that the average tourist may not have access to visiting.
 As students gain proficiency in German, Resident Staff encourage them to use their language skills in everyday settings.
 There are German-language only sites within the Open Campus where students can use and improve their language skills.

 All applicants must fulfill Clark University's eligibility requirements.
 Students must also be prepared to fulfill the CIEE study abroad program requirements in Berlin, Germany.
 Applications may be rejected for any number of reasons by the overseas program.

 Your student account will be billed for Clark tuition each semester that you are abroad, and Clark will pay your tuition/academic fees to CIEE.
 There is a one-time $1000 study abroad fee that will appear on your Clark tuition bill.
 You will be billed by CIEE directly for your housing, and you will need to provide for your own meals if not provided.
 Books, non-academic fees, visa, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that there might be a whole array of fees for using the campus facilities.
 These fees vary from year to year and we recommend that you check with the program representatives at CIEE to see if further information is available.
 Any additional expenses related to individual courses, such as travel, are also your responsibility.